RoosterDragon/Desktop-Ponies/Content/readme.txt

 -Simply minimizing the main menu will no longer cause a crash.
 -Behaviors and Speeches have a new setting:  "group".
 Using this you can combine a set of behaviors into different groups, so that ponies can change state.
-For example:  FlutterShy and Gala Fluttershy have been combined.
-FlutterShy will go into "gala" mode only if she runs her "goto_gala" behavior, and will stay in Gala mode only running behaviors in that group until she runs her "leave_gala" behavior, which links back to the normal group.
+For example:  Fluttershy and Gala Fluttershy have been combined.
+Fluttershy will go into "gala" mode only if she runs her "goto_gala" behavior, and will stay in Gala mode only running behaviors in that group until she runs her "leave_gala" behavior, which links back to the normal group.
 These transition behaviors are simply linked (or "chained") behaviors.
 If you wanted to put a transition animation in, you would do to in these two behaviors.
 A pony may also change states if they leave a house.
 Note that group 0 is a wild card - behaviors in this group will play regardless of what state the pony is in.
 -The editor will no longer refresh and reprocess items every time you make a change.
 To ensure that all data is valid and to regenerate the list of chained behaviors and other items, click the new "Apply/Refresh/Validate" button.